- Oops!Something went wrong.Please try again later.

 So, while there's hope on the horizon for June and other members of the Resistance, we still have so many questions about the upcoming installment.
 Here's everything we know about The Handmaid's Tale season 4:

 When will The Handmaid’s Tale season 4 air?

 Season 4 of The Handmaid's Tale is premiering on Wednesday, April 28, 2021.
-For the first week back, Hulu will drop three new episodes at once and then follow a weekly schedule, according to Deadline.
+For the first week back, Hulu will drop three new episodes at once.
+The next seven episodes will then drop every Wednesday, according to Deadline.
 In February, a teaser gave a peek into June's reality inside Gilead before the official trailer (below) dropped.

 Originally, the new season was scheduled to premiere in the fall of 2020, but production came to a halt in March because of the coronavirus pandemic.
 Six months later, production resumed in Toronto.
 Before the year came to a close, showrunner Bruce Miller shared in December that filming for season 4 was halfway done.

 This time around, viewers can expect 10 episodes instead of the usual 13, three of which will be directed by actress Elisabeth Moss, who stars as June Osborne.
-According to what Bruce told IndieWire.com, the decision to make season 4 only 10 episodes long was "100% creative."
+According to what Bruce told IndieWire.com, the decision to make season 4 shorter was "100% creative."

 "Some storylines just seem to shake out as a 10-episode story, in my eyes," he explained.
 "It gives us a little more freedom because you can rely more on one propulsive element."

 Who is in the cast of The Handmaid’s Tale season 4?

 Season 4 of The Handmaid’s Tale will feature the show’s regulars:

 Yvonne Strahovski as Serena Joy Waterford